 Certification of Veteran Enrollment by Central Alabama

-The Certifying Official in the Financial Aid Office at Central Alabama is responsible for certifying the enrollment of veterans and their dependents electronically via the Department of Veteran Affairs certification program, VA-Once.
-Certification will be conducted at the conclusion of the College Drop/Add registration process.
-All veterans or eligible dependents should contact the Financial Aid Office during registration each semester in order to notify the College Certifying Official of the veteran’s or dependent’s enrollment and request certification of enrollment for that semester.
+The Certifying Official in the Financial Aid Office at Central Alabama is responsible for certifying the enrollment of veterans and their dependents electronically via the Department of Veteran Affairs certification program, Enrollment Manager (formerly VA-Once).
+Certification will be conducted at the conclusion of the College late/drop/add registration period.
+All veterans or eligible dependents should contact the Financial Aid Office during registration each semester in order to notify the CACC’s School Certifying Official of the veteran’s or dependent’s enrollment and request certification of enrollment for that semester.

-Prior to certification, veterans and/or dependents of veterans must complete all admission requirements for Central Alabama, complete the appropriate application for benefits, and present the following required documents to the Financial Aid Office:
+Prior to certification, veterans and/or dependents of veterans must complete all admission requirements for Central Alabama, including all transcripts for all colleges attended and, if a veteran, a Joint Services Transcript (JST) complete the appropriate application for benefits, and present the following required documents to the Financial Aid Office, as applicable to the student:

 DD-214, Separation Papers — Certified or original copy of Member 4 for Chapter 30 and 32 Veterans.